rust-basel/fullstack-rust-workshop/src/displaying_a_list.md

 `Dioxus` is a component based web framework - it is comparable to e.g. `React`, where you nest components into one another.
 Also, if one of the properties in a component changes, the components will be re-rendered.

-So let's create a component, that displays a single item - and then embedd this item component into a list, displaying all components
+So let's create a component, that displays a single item - and then embed this item component into a list, displaying all components

 ```rust
 #[component]